a13xp0p0v/a13xp0p0v.github.io/_posts/2022-03-20-pwn-fuchsia.markdown

   }
 ```

-First, this code creates a Fuchsia channel that will be used for the Fuchsia log protocol.
-Then it calls `fdio_service_connect()` for `ReadOnlyLog` and attaches the channel transport to it.
-These functions are from the `fdio` library, which provides a unified interface to a variety of Fuchsia resources: files, sockets, services, and others.
-Executing this code returns the error:
+This code creates a Fuchsia channel and then uses it for the `ReadOnlyLog` protocol.
+This code calls the functions from the `fdio` library, which provides a unified interface to a variety of Fuchsia resources: files, sockets, services, and others.
+Executing the component returns this error:

 ```
 [ffx-laboratory:a13x_pwns_fuchsia] WARNING: Failed to route protocol `fuchsia.boot.ReadOnlyLog` with